 The 2018 Corolla is smaller than the Camry but both are classified mid-size with the Corolla now in its eleventh generation.
 Toyota claims it is the best-selling automotive nameplate of all time.

 Carrying the legacy forward, 2018 is little changed from 2017 when safety, value and reliability praise came from crash tests, Kelly Blue Book (KBB) and Consumer Reports.

 The 50th Anniversary trim has been discontinued.
-Corolla currently offers six choices beginning with base L, LE, LE Eco, XLE (our test-drive), SE and top XSE.
+They currently offer six choices beginning with base Toyota Corolla L, LE, LE Eco, XLE (our test-drive), SE and top XSE.